Short academic biography

 I am a Julia enthusiast, and I am working on a few packages (see my GitHub profile.)

-I was a Postdoctoral researcher at the Centre de Mathématiques Appliquées (CMAP) of the École Polytechnique from September 2020 to 2022.
+I was a postdoctoral researcher at the Centre de Mathématiques Appliquées (CMAP) of the École Polytechnique from September 2020 to 2022.
 I worked with Emmanuel Gobet on the resilience to climate change of the French nuclear and renewable production system.
-I am funded by the La chaire Énergies durables (Sustainable Energy chair).
-I had teaching duties in Probability and Statistics.
+I was funded by the La chaire Énergies durables (Sustainable Energy chair).
+I had teaching duties in probability and statistics.

 Research projects